chefspec/chefspec/README.md

 end
 ```

-If a DataError is raised with the message "Frequency yerly not expected", the
+If a DataError is raised with the message "Frequency yearly not expected", the
 spec output will be quiet.
 Any other exception will have full chef diagnostic
 information output.
 (The `expect {...}.to raise_error ... ` is basic rspec.)